fathomlabs/doi-to-publisher/README.md

 ## Usage

-`doi2pub` exposes a single function that returns the publisher information for any DOI prefix.
+`doi2pub` exposes a single function that returns the publisher information for any CrossRef DOI prefix.

 The returned object gives both the publisher and the officially registered DOI prefix owner.
 Often a single publisher will be responsible for many DOI prefixes, with each prefix belonging to a separate sub-organisation.